jbn1995/Two-Tier-Application/README.md

 - There is also a separate instruction-file in each of K8s-manifests and eks-manifests repository.

 - Make sure you read before deploy the applications on Kubernetes(EKS,Kubeadm/Minikube).

+- Also You can Deploy the Two-Tier Flask Application on Kubernetes using Helm.
 ```
 ## Docker Setup